d3sformal/panda/README.md

 ====================================================== search finished: 20/09/13 16:39
 ```

 Abstract Pathfinder parses the input file and prints all the collected predicates in the default function notation.
 If some other listeners were added, then a lot of output may follow.
-In the end, there is the expected statement ``no errors detected`` and statistics provided by _jpf-core_ (number of choices, etc).
+In the end, there is the expected statement ``no errors detected`` and statistics provided by JPF-core (number of choices, etc).

 # Links #
 1. http://babelfish.arc.nasa.gov/trac/jpf